What is a Power of Attorney and Why Do You Need It?

 - Special Power of Attorney

-An agent is given an authority to handle a specific affair/s of a principal with a Special Power of Attorney at hand.
+An agent is given an authority to handle a specific affair/s of a principal with a Special Power of Attorney Dubai hand.
 It is of vital importance to clearly specify the acts that you wish for your agent to perform on your behalf since the Special Power of Attorney is limited to those certain acts written in the document only.

-A Special Power of Attorney can be used by an executor to give powers to an agent on the former’s behalf when the principal would fall ill, be disabled, out for a travel, or simply unable to manage a certain task.
+A Special Power of Attorney can be used by an executor to give powers to an agent on the former’s behalf when the principal would fall ill, be disabled, out for travel, or simply unable to manage a certain task.